benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 {%
   include 'partials/image-with-caption.html'
   image:"unknown-beach.jpeg"
-  caption:"Somwhere beteen Common Cliff to Butterslade, looking east." alt-text:"Looking down into a rocky bay with no sand.
+  caption:"Somewhere between Common Cliff to Butterslade, looking east." alt-text:"Looking down into a rocky bay with no sand.
 It's surrounded by tall cliffs.
 The rocks are almost purple in the earlu morning light."
 %}